dscmitwpu/hacktoberfest-resources/Installation.md

 ```

 ### Github CLI
-If you’re on a Debian-based distribution, such as Ubuntu, download .deb from https://github.com/cli/cli/releases/latest.
+If you’re on a Debian-based distribution, such as Ubuntu, download .deb from [releases page][].
 Install it using
 ```bash
 sudo dpkg -i <filename>.deb